sindrets/diffview.nvim/README.md

 Vim's diff mode is pretty good, but there is no convenient way to quickly bring up all modified files in a diffsplit.
-This plugin aims to provide a simple, unified, single tabpage, interface that lets you easily review all changed files for any git rev.
+This plugin aims to provide a simple, unified, single tabpage interface that lets you easily review all changed files for any git rev.

 ## Requirements